chombo-discharge/chombo-discharge/doc/mainpage.md

 <table bgcolor="#FFFFFF" align="top">
 <tr>
 <td valign="top">
 PlasmaC is a scalable computer code for two- and three-dimensional low-temperature fluid plasmas in complex geometries.
-The current version of the code solves for coupled systems of Poisson's equation, convection-diffusion-reaction equations, and diffusive radiative transport solvers.
+We currently support

+  * Multi-material Poisson solvers
+  * Diffusive radiate transport
+  * Convection-diffusion reaction systems

 PlasmaC is build on top of Chombo, and therefore features